euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 between its endpoints.

+{% figure caption:"HFE as comparison of flight length and Great Circle Distance" class:"img-responsive center-block" %}
 {% img hfe-01.png magick:resize:400x400 alt:'HFE as comparison of flight length and Great Circle Distance' %}
-*HFE as comparison of flight length and Great Circle Distance*
+{% endfigure %}

 For an entire flight we want to calculate the additional distance flown between take-off and landing with respect to the most direct route between the two